diawando/diawando/README.md

 ##  HELLO, I’m Diawando DIAWARA.

-- 🔭 I’m currently working as Full Stack Web Developer consultant at **Petit Coeur Technologie**
+- 🔭 I’m currently working as Tech Lead at **Petit Coeur Technologie**
 - 🌐 Also as a Full Stack Developper remotely for **UTPIME AFRICA** and **StartUp World**
 - ❤️ I’m a passionate Python and JavaScript developper
 - 💡 I’m currently learning all things about those two languages (web, mobile, desktop)